XiaoMi/themis/readme.md

 **Themis Client:**
 1. Transaction: provides APIs of themis, including themisPut/themisGet/themisDelete/themisScan/commit.
 2. MutationCache: index the mutations of users by rows in client side.
+3. ThemisCoprocessorClient: the client to access themis coprocessor.
-3. TimestampOracle: the client to query [chronos](https://github.com/XiaoMi/chronos), which will cache the timestamp requests and issue batch request to chronos in one rpc.
+4. TimestampOracle: the client to query [chronos](https://github.com/XiaoMi/chronos), which will cache the timestamp requests and issue batch request to chronos in one rpc.
-4. LockCleaner: resovle write/write conflict and read/write conflict.
+5. LockCleaner: resovle write/write conflict and read/write conflict.

 Themis client will manage the users's mutations by row and invoke methods of ThemisCoprocessorClient to do prewrite/commit for each row.